RESPONSIBILITY FOR A BETTER CLIMATE

 The next phase is now getting under way.
 What can we expect from SEEDS 2030?

 Claudia Altenrath: To begin with, SEEDS still consists of the four focus fields of Environment, Employees, Development & Solutions and Society.
 In these four focus fields, SEEDS sets new ambitious, specific and quantifiable targets that we will regularly track.
-One particular goal stands out here: we want to be a climate-neutral company.
+We have already achieved one goal: Vaillant Group is climate-neutral in its own operations (Scope 1 and 2) since 2020.

 This will take a great deal of time and effort, not to mention money … why is the Vaillant Group doing this?